DaveyJH/holiday-hamper/research/text/chinese-new-year.md

   and people would dress in tidy to kneel down to senior family members.
 The words Yuandan and Xinnian were created to mark the turn between two years.

-- Dragon DanceTowards Tang and Song Dynasties, the celebration was given a name Yuanri.
+- Dragon Dance Towards Tang and Song Dynasties, the celebration was given a name Yuanri.
 In the flourishing Tang Dynasty (618 - 907 AD), the function of Chinese New Year had shifted from worshiping and praying to social entertainment.
 People got public holidays for staying with family members.
 At